SkiGuyKai/weight-and-algo-allocation/README.md

 # weight-and-algo-allocation
-Algo program to allocate capital to securities based on sector + security + beta strength, scaled by trading logic.
+Algo platform to allocate equity to securities based on trend strength, weighted by Kelly criterion.
-Estimated Time To Completion: 3 Weeks
+Currently in rough draft/proof of work phase.